YifanShenSZ/C6H7N-aniline/Columbus/other/NH2-angles/NH2-rotation_from_min-B1/README.md

 However, the B2 n->pi* intruder does mix with the B1 state.
 Let the B1 configuration threshold be 0.8, then the mixture is intolerable in [1.9, 2.1].
 Usable B1 state data are:
 * in [0.1, 1.8], B1 state is the 2nd state
 * at 2.2, B1 state is the 3rd state

+In addition, since the B1 state mixes with the B2 state at 1.9, where the B1 state is invaded by the B2 n->pi* intruder, we cannot use the B2 state data there.
+Usable B2 state data are:
+* in [0.1, 1.8], B2 state is the 3rd state
+* in [2.0, 2.2], B2 state is the 2nd state